SufailSLX/budget-tracker/README.md

-# Welcome to Exprense-Tracker project
+# Welcome to Exprense-Tracker project by SLX.dev

 ## Project info